cayubweeums-repos/Simple-NIDS/README.md

 Currently, the NIDS can only sniff on an ethernet interface.
 Future updates may result in wireless coverage.

 # TODO
-Parse the rules into header and options for comparisons to rules.
-Rules will always have full headers including

 Implement signature-based rule checks for inbound and outbound traffic.
 Allow the user to specify various aspects of the IDS.
 Interface to be used, rule set to be used (aggressive or relaxed).
 # Known errors